-If you haven’t already created one, you need to do this first.
-You can set up your account at www.gateway.gov.uk.
+If you haven’t already created one, you can set up your account at www.gateway.gov.uk.
 Make sure you have the following info at hand:

 You’ll be asked to create a password.
 Once the process is complete you’ll get a user ID, which you can use to access the services you want (such as MTD for VAT).

-2. Find out when you’ll need to make your first MTD submission
+2. Find out when you need to make your first MTD submission

 There are some exceptions.
-Even if your taxable turnover is above £85,000 you won’t have to follow the MTD rules if:
+You won’t have to follow the MTD rules if: